 Engineering numbers deserve better

-Every engineering tool and application produces and consumes numbers in its own way.
-They're reported in spreadsheets, documents and databases in still other ways.
-Truenumbers is the first technology focused specifically on the care and feeding of engineering numbers, letting them flow through the engineering process as they always did, but in a consistent, secure and uniform representation.
-It makes everything about numbers easier:
+Every engineering tool and instrument produces and consumes numbers in its own way.
+Numbers are reported in spreadsheets, quoted in documents and kept in ad-hoc databases.
+Truenumbers is the first technology focused specifically on care and feeding of numbers, letting them flow through the engineering process as they always did, but in a consistent, secure and uniform representation.
+It effortlessly centralizes them and makes everything about numbers easier for the engineer, and better for the department:

 · Formatting and transcription